game-of-nfts/gon-testnets/README.md

 Coming soon...

-There will be more than 30 tasks with varying point values depending on their difficulty level, featuring several racing challenges.
+There will be more than 30 tasks with varying points depending on their difficulty level, featuring several racing themes.

 ### Award